Field flow fractionation: Applications and detection methods

 FFF is applicable in the sub-micron range (from 1 nm to several microns) in the "normal" mode or up to 50 microns in the so-called steric mode.
 The transition from normal to steric mode takes place when diffusion becomes negligible at sizes above a micron.
 FFF is unique in its wide dynamic range of sizes covering both soluble macromolecules and particles or colloids which can be separated in one analysis.

-Typical applications are high molar mass polymers and polymer composites, nano particles, both industrial and environmental, viruses and virus like particles, lipid nanoparticles, extracellular vesicles and other types of biological samples.
+Typical applications are high molar mass polymers and polymer composites, nanoparticles, both industrial and environmental, viruses and virus like particles, lipid nanoparticles, extracellular vesicles and other types of biological samples.

 FFF can be coupled to all types of detectors known from HPLC or SEC.
 Due to FFF's similarity to Liquid Chromatography, in ways of a liquid mobile phase passing through the channel, the most common detectors are those that are also used for LC.
-The most frequently used is a UV detector because of its non-destructive nature.
+The most frequently used is a UV-VIS detector, because of its non-destructive nature.
 Coupling with Multi angle light scattering allows to calculate the size of eluting fractions and compare to values obtained via FFF theory.
 Another popular specific detection is Inductively coupled plasma mass spectrometry to characterize metallic nanoparticles with high specificity and sensitivity.

 Advantages

-FFF offers a physical separation of complex and inhomogeneous samples, which potentially cannot be characterized by other separation methods like Size-exclusion chromatography.
-Because there is no stationary phase, there is less interaction with surfaces or column packing material.
+FFF offers a physical separation of complex and inhomogeneous samples, which potentially cannot be characterized by other separation methods, such as Size-exclusion chromatography.
+Because there is no stationary phase, there is less interaction with surfaces or column packing materials.
 The separation is tunable by modulating the strength of the separation field.
-FFF is a gentle method and does not exert physical stress on fragile samples and the carrier solution can be tailored in view of best sample stability.
-FFF has a well worked-out theory which can be used to find separation conditions and reaching the optimal result without a series of trial-and-error experiments.
-It is also possible to extract information of physical parameters of sample fractions from FFF theory, although almost all users depend on light scattering detectors to measure the size of eluting sample fractions.
+FFF is a gentle method and does not exert physical stress on fragile samples, and the carrier solution can be tailored in view of best sample stability.
+FFF has a well worked-out theory, which can be used to find separation conditions to reach the optimal result, without a series of trial-and-error experiments.
+It is also possible to extract information of physical parameters of sample fractions from the FFF theory, although almost all users depend mostly on light scattering detectors to measure the size of eluting sample fractions.